lidofinance/dual-governance/docs/specification.md

 #### Preconditions

-* The Emergency Mode MUST be active.
+- The Emergency Mode MUST be active.
-* MUST be called by the Emergency Execution Committee address.
+- MUST be called by the Emergency Execution Committee address.

+---

-### Function: EmergencyProtectedTimelock.isEmergencyProtectionEnabled
+### Function: `EmergencyProtectedTimelock.isEmergencyProtectionEnabled`

 ```solidity
 function isEmergencyProtectionEnabled() view returns (bool)